ShirokovSe/ShirokovSe/README.md

 # Hey!
-My name is Shirokov Serge.
+My name is Shirokov Sergey.
 I'm a Junior Data Scientist and ML-engineer from Saint-Petersburg

 # My skills
 <ul>